szghlm/SyntImbNoisyData/README.md

-# Noisy, unbalanced data sets
+# Noisy, imbalanced data sets

 On this site we publish supplementary material for our manuscript "A Comparative Study on Noise Filtering of Imbalanced Data Sets".